erlef-cna/.github/GOVERNANCE.md

 voting mechanisms for the Common Vulnerabilities and Exposures (CVE) Numbering Authority (CNA) led by the Erlang Ecosystem Foundation (EEF).
-The CNA operates in collaboration with multiple projects within the Erlang ecosystem, including Elixir, Gleam, the Hex Package Manager. and the projects distributed via Hex.pm.
+The CNA operates in collaboration with multiple projects within the Erlang ecosystem, including Elixir, Gleam, the Hex Package Manager, and the projects distributed via Hex.pm.

 ## Overview